syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Now, run the application to render the `data form` to edit the data object as in the following screenshot:

 `Image`

 ## Defining editors

-The data form control automatically generates `DataFormItems` (which has UI settings of data field) when the data object set to the `SfDataForm.DataObject` property.
-The `DataFormItem` encapsulates the layout and editor setting for the data field appearing in the data form.
-When the `DataFormItems` are generated, you can handle the SfDataForm.GenerateDataFormItem event to customize or cancel the `DataFormItem`.
+The data form control automatically generates `DataFormItems` (which has UI settings of data field) based on the data type in the `SfDataForm.DataObject` property.
+The `DataFormItem` encapsulates the layout of label and editor setting for the data field appearing in the dataform.

 The type of input editor generated for the data field depends on the type and attribute settings of the property.
 The following table lists the `DataFormItem` and its constraints for generation: